Introducing the Airex Pro - a Positive Seal System for Outdoor HVAC Units

 The Airex system is guaranteed to look and perform better than your existing air conditioner refrigerant line, and it will protect your A/C unit for years to come.

 Best of all, the Airex system won’t cost you an arm and a leg.
-We’re including one with every new installation of an air conditioner we do in 2021 and beyond.
+We’re including one with every new installation of an air conditioner or heat pump we do in 2021 and beyond.

 As the ONLY Airex installer in Ohio, Fire & Ice is dedicated to our customers.
 We researched and incorporated this product into our process not because we needed to, but because we saw a problem in Columbus, OH houses and wanted to fix it.